-4.4.12 Online certificate status check
+4.4.11 Online certificate status check

-The CA provides an online certificate status check service that implements OCSP.
-The CA publishes a revocation list of revoked certificates.
+The certification authority provides an online certificate status check service that implements OCSP.
+The certification authority publishes a revocation list of revoked certificates.

-4.4.13 Requirements related to online certificate status check
+4.4.12 Requirements related to online certificate status check

-The CA provides an online certificate status check service.
+The certification authority provides an online certificate status check service.

-4.4.14 Special requirements pertaining to the exposure of the certificate holder's private key
+4.4.13 Special requirements pertaining to the exposure of the certificate holder's private key

 It is the certificate holder's responsibility to protect the use of their private key by taking care of their microchip or card and PIN code as described in the instructions for use.
-The certificate holder must report without delay the need to revoke a temporary certificate to the registration authority of the certificate holder's organization if he/she suspects the possibility of use in contradiction to the terms of contract.
+The certificate holder must immediately report the need to revoke a temporary certificate to the registration authority of the certificate holder's organisation if he/she suspects the possibility of use in contradiction to the terms of contract.